Blue Ocean Strategy: theory and examples

 Blue Ocean Strategy Canvas

-The framework has two purposes.
+The framework serves two different functions.
 The first objective is to record the current state of affairs in the current market.
 This includes identifying factors on which players in the industry are competing.

 4 Actions Framework of Chan Kim and Renee Mauborgne